-Egil Paulsen works with new media art as well as drawing, digital painting and illustration
+Egil Paulsen works with new media art as well as drawing, digital painting, illustration and video.

-Egil is currently a student at Bergen National Academy of the Arts where he is enrolled under Department of Fine Art.
+Egil has a Bachelor degree from National Academy of the Arts where he was enrolled under Department of Fine Art.

-As a graduated bachelor in computer science with a genuine interest in the subjects HCI and Accessibility, Egil teaches at Oslo University College.
+As a graduated Bachelor in computer science with a genuine interest in the subjects HCI and Accessibility, Egil has been involved in teaching, consulting and worked as an experience designer in many projects.
 Egil also works as a freelancer within visualization, illustration and system development.

 Solar prototypes - 2014-05-6